Who We Are

 Neil Patterson Jr., Assistant Director

 My work has been to celebrate, restore, and build relationships between indigenous communities and their aboriginal territory.
-These are the rivers and forests that still live in the language, tradition, and story of human interaction with a place for several thousand years, and the pragmatic way in which indigenous people have co-evolved within their landscapes provides the most sublime template for re-imagining and creating locally-sustainable indigenous food and energy systems.
+This space still creates language, tradition, and story of human interaction for several thousand years.
+The pragmatic way in which indigenous people have co-evolved within their landscapes provides the most sublime template for re-imagining and creating sustainable food, material, and energy systems.

 - Printup, Bryan and Patterson, Neil V. Jr. Tuscarora Nation.
 Mount Pleasant, South Carolina: Arcadia Publishing, 2007